Emberlynn-Loo/tp/docs/DeveloperGuide.md

     * Update the list component after every successful `find`, `anysearch` and `familysearch` commands to automatically clear the filter after displaying the results.
     * Ensure that the filter is cleared when the user executes a new command or closes the application.
     * Display a confirmation message to the user indicating that the filter has been cleared.

+### C.10 - Improve error message for editrelation and deleterelation

+Currently, when the user enters an invalid UUID, the error message given is (The UUID you entered was:)and does not quote the UUID to the user.

+* Proposed Enhancement:
+    * Quote the UUID that the user inputs.

+* Implementation Details:
+    * Add the UUID strings to the end of the error message.